 Basis and Purpose.
-The statutory authority for this regulation includes, but is not limited to, subsections 44-3-202(1)(b), 44-3-202(2)(a)(I)(A), 44-3-202(2)(a)(I)(R), and 44-3-419, C.R.S.
-The purpose of this regulation is to define "production and performances of an artistic or cultural nature" required to qualify for an arts license.
+The statutory authority for this regulation is located at subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(A), C.R.S.
+The purpose of this regulation is to define "production and performances of an artistic or cultural nature" required to qualify for an arts license